CLOSE X

 She holds degrees from Georgetown University (B.A.), the Oxford Centre for Hebrew and Jewish Studies (G.Dip.), and the University of Chicago (A.M. and Ph.D.).
 She has taught at Lewis University, DePaul University, and St. Mary’s Seminary, and she served as a Visiting Scholar at Princeton Theological Seminary.

-Winnifred Fallers Sullivan, J.D., Ph.D., is Provost Professor in the Department of Religious Studies and Director of the Center for Religion and the Human at Indiana University, Bloomington.
-She is also an Affiliated Professor of Law at the Maurer School of Law.
+Winnifred Fallers Sullivan, J.D., Ph.D., is Provost Professor Emeritus at Indiana University, Bloomington, where she held appointments in both the Department of Religious Studies and at the Maurer School of Law.
+She also is founding director of the Center for Religion and the Human at IU.

 Sullivan studies the intersection of religion and law in the modern period, particularly the phenomenology of modern religion as it is shaped in its encounter with law.